-For additional guidance, log-in as a registrant to the BCIA website.
+For additional guidance, log-in as a registrant to the BCIA website to view a pre-approved listing of courses.

-All new articling registrants with an acceptance date of January 1, 2021 and later are required to complete a foundational knowledge course respecting Indigenous peoples (including the foundational content as outlined by BCIA) as part of their Articling Program.
+All new articling registrants are required to complete a foundational knowledge course respecting Indigenous peoples (including the foundational content as outlined by BCIA) as part of their Articling Program.